-- Artificial Limbs: The Fund pays 100% of Contract Rates for PPO Providers (100% of the Allowed Amount for Non-PPO Providers) after the Deductible for the purchase or repair of artificial limbs, but not during the 12-month period following the date of purchase. - Orthopedic Appliances: The Fund pays 100% of Contract Rates for PPO Providers (100% of the Allowed Amount for Non-PPO Providers), not subject to the Deductible, for the purchase or rental of Orthopedic Appliances and replacements up to once a year (or more if Medically Necessary).
+- Artificial Limbs: The Fund pays 100% of Contract Rates for PPO Providers (100% of the Allowed Amount, after satisfaction of the Deductible, for Non-PPO Providers) for the purchase or repair of artificial limbs, but not during the 12-month period following the date of purchase. - Orthopedic Appliances: The Fund pays 100% of Contract Rates for PPO Providers (100% of the Allowed Amount for Non-PPO Providers), not subject to the Deductible, for the purchase or rental of Orthopedic Appliances and replacements up to once a year (or more if Medically Necessary).
 A Physician's prescription is required.